Top 1 New Fleet Heavy Duty Pickup Trucks in Canada for 2026

 Frequently Asked Questions

-Ram 3500 Heavy Duty Crew Cab Cummins Turbo Diesel features: Cummins turbo diesel offering class-leading torque for heavy towing and demanding vocational use, Robust chassis and axle options plus available rear air suspension to improve ride and loaded stability, Commercial-grade service and fleet support options focused on uptime and maintenance management.
+Yes—the Ram 3500 Heavy Duty Crew Cab Cummins Turbo Diesel uses a Cummins turbo diesel described as offering “class-leading torque for heavy towing and demanding vocational use,” and it pairs with robust chassis and axle options plus available rear air suspension.

 Conclusion